randy3k/Terminus/README.md

 fi
 ```

-Some programs, such as julia, does not recognize the standard keycodes for `alt+left` and `alt+right`.
+Some programs, such as julia, do not recognize the standard keycodes for `alt+left` and `alt+right`.
 You could
 bind them to `alt+b` and `alt+f` respectively
 ```json
 [